padmick/tomorrowlandwiki/archive/vouchers2019.md

 **FARMHOUSE BREAKFAST** - €20 for 1 Day; €56 for 3 Day - Not available for Montagoe accommodation (See Montagoe Breakfast below)

-Menu: Fresh Juice, Eggs, Variety of Bread, Spreads & Sweets, Crispy Granola, Yoghurt, More (Additional cost)
+Menu: Fresh Juice, Eggs, Variety of Bread, Spreads & Sweets, Crispy Granola, Yoghurt, More (Additional Items with cost below)

+**MONTAGOE BREAKFAST** €27 for 1 Day; €75 for 3 Day - Only available for Montagoe guests.
+A Buffet were you are allowed 1 walk through the buffet but were permitted to take two plates.

+You could also buy this on the day (Same price) if you did not pre-book a voucher (warning - this might not be the same for future years)

+Menu: Buffet-style spread with pastry, Breads, Yogurt, Granola, Eggs, Fruit, Cereals, Bacon, Juice, Cold meats, Cheese.
+More (Additional Items) with cost below

 Additional items: